 Professional Background: Dr. Dorian Jano is the Jean Monnet Chair at Marin Barleti University.
 Dr. Jano holds an MA in Eastern European Studies from the University of Bologna and a PhD in Political Studies from the University of Milan.
 He has been a visiting research fellow at the Institute for European Integration of the Europa-Kolleg in Hamburg and at the Institute for Advanced Study of the Collegium in Budapest.
 He regularly participates in international conferences and has been published in international peer-reviewed academic journals.

-ENC Academic Council Member and Professor of political sciences and international relations, and dean of faculty of Law and Political Sciences at Université Kasdi Merbah Ouargla- Algérie
+ENC Academic Council Member and Professor of political sciences and international relations, and dean of faculty of Law and Political Sciences at the Université Kasdi Merbah Ouargla in Algeria

-ENC Academic Council Member and Lecturer, Professor of political science and international relations, chairman of the political science department at the University of Lounici Ali- Blida 02 in Algeria
+ENC Academic Council Member and Lecturer, Professor of political science and international relations, chairman of the political science department at the University of Lounici Ali – Blida 2 in Algeria

 ENC Academic Council Member and the Head of the Turkish Studies Department at the Institute for Oriental Studies, National Academy of Sciences of Armenia and Assistant Professor at the College of Humanities and Social Sciences, American University of Armenia.

-Areas of Expertise: Political Islam, Kemalism, Turkish domestic and foreign policy issues as well as South Caucasian regional security problems.
+Areas of Expertise: Political Islam, Kemalism, Turkish domestic and foreign policy issues, South Caucasian regional security problems.

 Alexander A. Markarov

-ENC Academic Council Member, Deputy Vice Rector for Scientific Policy and International Cooperation and Head of International Cooperation Office at Yerevan State University.
+ENC Academic Council Member, Deputy Vice Rector for Scientific Policy and International Cooperation and Head of International Cooperation Office at Yerevan State University (YSU).

 Areas of Expertise: Democratisation, executive-legislative relations in Newly Independent States (NIS) and Eastern European countries; electoral laws and electoral processes in NIS and Eastern European countries, studies in political opposition, comparative trends in higher education and Bologna Process ınfluence over educational development in NIS.